 The Peter M. Cicchino Awards for Outstanding Advocacy in the Public Interest are given annually to three persons during the Cicchino Public Service Awards Dinner: a current second or third-year AUWCL student, an alumnus or alumna whose work is primarily in the United States, and an alumnus or alumna whose work is primarily abroad or in international law.
 The Cicchino Awards recognize and honor those students and alumni whose devotion to, and creative service in, the public interest exemplify the highest ideals of American University Washington College of Law.

 Cicchino Public Service Awards Dinner

-This annual event is held in honor of beloved former WCL Professor Peter M. Cicchino, who passed away in 2000.
+This annual event is held in honor of beloved former AUWCL Professor Peter M. Cicchino, who passed away in 2000.
 Professor Cicchino was a brilliant scholar and teacher, and a brave and creative public interest lawyer, who among many other accomplishments founded the Lesbian and Gay Youth Project at the Urban Justice Center in New York City.

 The Cicchino Awards Dinner is the academy awards of student public interest and pro bono work.
 Students are recognized at a sumptuous dinner before their peers, faculty and staff for a variety of awards and accomplishments, including: completion of the Pro Bono Honors Pledge Program, external pro bono and public service awards, post-graduate public interest fellowships, and the Cicchino Awards themselves.